ssadedin/bpipe/design/EC2_S3_TRANSFER_DESIGN.md

 - ~20-30 lines of new/modified code on top of Phase 1
 - Low risk: the reordering is straightforward and only affects S3 mode

-## Testing Plan

-### Unit/Integration Tests

-- Test S3 upload/download logic with mocked `s3client`
-- Test that `transferMode` config validation works correctly
-- Test that the command wrapper script includes S3 pull/push commands when in S3 mode

-### Functional Tests

-Create a new test in `tests/` directory (e.g., `tests/aws_s3_transfer/`) that:

-1. Configures an AWSEC2 executor with `transferMode: 's3'`
-2. Runs a simple pipeline that reads an input file and produces an output
-3. Verifies that files are staged through S3 rather than rsync/scp

-Note: Full functional testing requires AWS credentials and infrastructure.
-The test should be structured so it can be skipped in environments without AWS access.

-### Manual Verification

-- Confirm that security groups without SSH inbound still allow file transfer in S3 mode
-- Confirm that Phase 2 pre-upload reduces total job wall-clock time
-- Confirm that S3 staging area is cleaned up after job completion
-- Confirm backward compatibility: `transferMode: 'ssh'` and absent `transferMode` both preserve existing rsync/scp behaviour

 ## Backward Compatibility

 - Fully backward compatible